 7. Pinstripes Lengthen

 Pinstripes are traditional and will tone things down.
-They also have the added bonus of lengthening your legs because they create a vertical line from top to bottom.
+They also have the bonus of lengthening your legs because they create a vertical line from top to bottom.
 Don’t ever buy patterned hose with horizontal lines.
 These are just not flattering on any woman.

 8. Wear With Boots

 You can wear patterned stockings with shoes or booties.
 It’s best if they are the same color as your stockings.
 If you are shy about exposing so much leg, throw on a tall boot.
-You’ll still see a bit of the stocking peeking through and even that is pretty sexy.
+You’ll still see a bit of the stocking peeking through, and even that is pretty sexy.

 9. Don’t Wear Fishnets to Work

 Fishnet stockings are one of the sexiest of patterned tights.
-If you want to wear these choose black or nude.
-In most business environments they would be too suggestive to wear so reserve them for after hours.
+If you want to wear, these Choose black or nude.
+In most business environments, they would be too suggestive to wear so reserve them for after hours.

 When patterned tights are a big distraction because they are too sleazy or too kooky, you’ve got the look wrong.
 But when they when they just create enough excitement to make someone take a quick second look, then you know you’ve got it right.
-A touch of excitment is all you need to spice up your wardrobe and look sexy at 40, 50 and beyond.
+A touch of excitement is all you need to spice up your wardrobe and look sexy at 40, 50 and beyond.